-We use computational biology and computational chemistry to accelerate our discovery activities.
+We also use computational biology and computational chemistry to accelerate our discovery activities.
 We have standardized how we characterize our compounds across in vitro/vivo activity, drug distribution, metabolism, and PK, structural, and secondary pharmacology assays, and centralized the storage of these data for automated analyses.
 These data are continuously reviewed by our scientific teams, and promising trends, including unpredicted ones that arise serendipitously, are prioritized for future exploration.

-We supplement our medicinal chemistry efforts with fragment screens, including DNA encoded library (DEL) screens, to identify novel chemical matter with promising activity against targets of interest.
+We supplement our medicinal chemistry efforts with fragment screens and machine learning approaches.
+We are using DNA encoded library (DEL) screens to identify novel chemical matter with promising activity against targets of interest.
 These "hits" give us starting points for our early-stage drug discovery programs, and also provide opportunities to diversify molecular designs for later-stage discovery programs.
 DEL screens interrogate the binding of billions of compounds against our targets and increase the likelihood that we will discover a fragment that we can eventually transform into a potent therapy.
+We also sift through our integrated drug discovery data sets using machine learning algorithms to identify meaningful patterns that help inform next steps for our discovery projects.
+These analyses are conducted internally and through external collaborations, including ones that specialize in artificial intelligence.